 - Inspecting for leaks or cracks

-Safe-T Fire Protection is a family-owned business that provides fire hydrant installation and repairs with our team of friendly professionals.
-We will point out our favorite fire hydrant suppliers and ensure your fire hydrant is up to code.
-Contact us today for more information, so you can rest assured that your fire hydrant will be dependable during emergencies.
+Safe-T Fire Protection is a family-owned, local fire protection company that provides fire hydrant testing, installation, and repairs with our team of friendly professionals.
+We will point out the best suppliers and ensure your hydrant is up to code.
+Contact us today for more information, so you can rest assured that your fire protection equipment will be dependable during emergencies.